Candidates for the 5$\alpha$ condensed state in ${}^{20}$Ne

+The high-lying structures around $E_x =$ 24--26 MeV in Fig.~\ref{fig:Cascade1}(b) might be analogous to the $0^+$ states above the 4$\alpha$ condensed state in ${}^{16}$O, which are coupled to the $\alpha+{}^{12}\mathrm{C}(0_2^+)$ channel as predicted in Ref.~\cite{Funaki2012}.
+In another interpretation, these structures might be due to the fragmentation of alpha-cluster states which is discussed in medium-mass nuclei~\cite{Norrby2011,Bailey2019}.

+In order to clarify the correspondence between these new states and the $5\alpha$ condensed state, it is necessary to determine their spins and parities.
+Regrettably, the spins and parities of the new states could not be assigned in the present work.
+However, it is worthy to mention that the states at 21.2 and 21.8 MeV are very close to the tentative $0^+$ states at 21.16 and 21.80 MeV reported in Ref.~\cite{Swartz2015}.
+This fact also supports their candidacy for the 5$\alpha$ condensed state.

-In summary, we carried out the coincidence measurement of alpha particles inelastically scattered from ${}^{20}\rm Ne$ at $0^{\circ}$ and decay charged particles from excited states in order to search for the $5\alpha$ condensed state in ${}^{20}\rm Ne$.
-Comparing the measured excitation-energy spectrum and decay branching ratio with the statistical-decay-model calculation, we found that the newly observed states at $E_x$ = 23.6, 21.8, and 21.2 MeV in ${}^{20}\rm Ne$ are strongly coupled to the $0_6^+$ state in ${}^{16}\rm O$.
-These states are the candidates for the $5\alpha$ condensed state in ${}^{20}\rm Ne$ because the $0_6^+$ state in ${}^{16}\rm O$ is a strong candidate for the $4\alpha$ condensed state.
-However, their spins and parities are still unknown.
+In summary, we conducted the coincidence measurement of alpha particles inelastically scattered from ${}^{20}$Ne at $0^{\circ}$ and decay charged particles from excited states in order to search for the $5\alpha$ condensed state in ${}^{20}$Ne.
+Comparing the measured excitation-energy spectra and decay branching ratio with the statistical-decay-model calculation, we found that the newly observed states at $E_x$ = 23.6, 21.8, and 21.2 MeV in ${}^{20}$Ne are strongly coupled to the $0_6^+$ state in ${}^{16}$O. This result presents the first strong evidence that these states are the candidates for the $5\alpha$ condensed state in ${}^{20}$Ne because the $0_6^+$ state in ${}^{16}$O is a strong candidate for the $4\alpha$ condensed state.
+However, their spins and parities are still ambiguous.
 An additional measurement to determine their spins and parities is strongly desired.

 The authors acknowledge the RCNP cyclotron crews for providing a high-quality beam for background-free measurements at $0^{\circ}$.
 This work was performed under the RCNP E402 program, and partly supported by JSPS KAKENHI Grants No. JP20K14490, JP19J20784, and JP19H05153.